open-forest-observatory/automate-metashape/README.md

 # Easy, reproducible Metashape workflows

-A tool to make it easy to run reproducible, automated, well-documented Metashape photogrammetry workflows in batch on individual computers or as parallel jobs on a compute cluster.
+A tool to make it easy to run reproducible, automated, documented Metashape photogrammetry workflows in batch on individual computers or as parallel jobs on a compute cluster.
 No coding knowledge required.

 ## Setup